crowdagger/lise-henry.github.io/articles/localization.md

 ## Context

-I am writing this program called [Crowbook](https://github.com/lise-henry/crowbook) which basically converts books written in Markdown to PDF, EPUB or HTML.
+I am writing this program called [Crowbook](https://github.com/lise-henry/crowbook) which basically converts books (or, in this case, articles) written in Markdown to PDF, EPUB or HTML.
 Now, there are quite a few similar programs, which might be better than mine, but what I think is kind of a specificity of mine is that it does its best, when the book's language is french, to generate a correct french typography (because